ajkou/FAER_Study/README.md

  [1]  3 39  0  3  6  1  2  0  0  0  0  0  3  0  1 49  0 24  5  0  4  2 28  4  0  0  0  3  0  4  0

 Comparing the rate of single-injection blocks, video scores, number of single-injection experience stated at Time0, and years of experience.
+Further, single-injection count stated at Time0 is related to count of blocks performed in the following 12 months.
 What trends do you see in this 4x4?
 I see a plausible relationship between years of experience and prior performance (total number of blocks at T=0)
 ![alt tag](https://raw.githubusercontent.com/ajkou/FAER_Study/master/13%20scattermatrix%20SI%20blocks.png)

+This can be quickly checked using a linear model (least squares regession):
+Data has been transformed in this model to remove longitudinal effects of Time0-Time4.
+R-square values also show that this model doesn't fit that great.
+Additional model tuning could increase fit.
+Count totals regressed on common sense factors like:

+	Number of blocks at Time0: Highly related variable.
+	Age of participant: Other closesly related variable [Years of Experience] found to be a better explanatory Years of experience (var.exp): Related variable
+	Gender: Not a strong factor.
+	Teaching-hospital/non-teaching (var.teaching): Weak factor
+	Aggregate of video scores during AssessmentTime2: Not a factor

+> summary( lm(Total.singleInjection.Ag~ singleInjection.T0+var.exp+var.teaching))

+	Call:
+	lm(formula = Total.singleInjection.Ag ~ singleInjection.T0 +
+	    var.exp + var.teaching)

+	Residuals:
+	    Min      1Q  Median      3Q     Max
+	-93.395 -25.433   0.928  12.934  70.565

+	Coefficients:
+                   Estimate Std.
+Error t value Pr(>|t|)
+	(Intercept)        -41.8563    27.4032  -1.527   0.1383
+	singleInjection.T0   3.3405     0.5591   5.975 2.26e-06 ***
+	var.exp              2.3295     0.9758   2.387   0.0242 *
+	var.teaching        21.2014    14.9024   1.423   0.1663
+	---
+	Signif. codes:  0 ‘***’ 0.001 ‘**’ 0.01 ‘*’ 0.05 ‘.’
+0.1 ‘ ’ 1

+	Residual standard error: 37.23 on 27 degrees of freedom Multiple R-squared: 0.5731,     Adjusted R-squared: 0.5256
+	F-statistic: 12.08 on 3 and 27 DF,  p-value: 3.38e-05

 Survey results of  stated Obstacles to implementation
 ![alt tag](https://raw.githubusercontent.com/ajkou/FAER_Study/master/15%20barplot%20obstacles.png)